Adam Wharton: Crystal Palace

 On 1 February 2024, Premier League side Crystal Palace announced the signing of Wharton on a five-and-a-half-year contract.
 The fee was undisclosed by the club, but reported to be an initial fee of £18 million, which could potentially rise to £22 million.
 He made his first appearance for the club two days later, coming off the bench against rivals Brighton & Hove Albion in a 4–1 defeat.
 Wharton started all 15 of Crystal Palace's remaining league fixtures that season.

 In October 2024, Wharton suffered a groin injury that required surgery and kept him sidelined for three months.
 On 17 May 2025, Wharton started in the FA Cup final against Manchester City, helping his side to a 1–0 victory that secured Palace's first ever major trophy.

+Wharton started in the 2025 FA Community Shield against Liverpool on 10 August 2025 as Palace won on penalties following a 2–2 draw.
+On 5 March 2026, he assisted twice in a 3–1 victory at Tottenham Hotspur; his second assist, a clipped pass to Ismaïla Sarr, was praised by pundits as "beautiful" and "superb", and later was awarded the Premier League Creative Moment of the Month.
+On 17 May, he scored his first goal for the club in a 2–2 away draw against Brentford.
+He started in the 2026 UEFA Conference League final on 28 May, playing all 90 minutes as Palace won 1–0 against Rayo Vallecano, and was awarded man of the match for his performance, having set up several big chances, including Jean-Philippe Mateta's winning goal.

 International career

 On 16 September 2022, Wharton along with Blackburn teammate Ashley Phillips was called up to the England under-19 squad.
 Wharton made his debut in a 2–0 win against Montenegro.
 On 31 August 2023, Wharton was included in England under-20 training camp squad.
 On 16 November, he made his U20 debut during a 3–0 defeat to Italy at the Eco-Power Stadium.
 On 25 March 2024, he received his first call up for the England under-21 team for a Euro qualifying match, and made his debut the following day, coming on as a substitute in a 7–0 win over Luxembourg.

 On 21 May 2024, Wharton received his first senior call up as part of the 33-player preliminary squad for UEFA Euro 2024.
 He made his England debut, as a substitute on 3 June during a 3–0 win against Bosnia and Herzegovina.
 On 6 June, he was named in the final 26-man squad for the tournament, where he remained an unused substitute.

+Wharton made his first start for England on 16 November 2025 in a 2026 FIFA World Cup qualifying match against Albania.
+He was left out of the final 26-man squad for the 2026 FIFA World Cup, and was considered by many a surprise omission.